 The toolkits contain visual aids, symbols, information, activities, Talking Mats, visual timetables as well as guides on other ways of supporting communication.

 Anyone can ask for a Communication Toolkit: professionals, teams, or people with communication difficulties.
 We make them to suit you, so you can pick what you would like included in your toolkit and what symbols you need.

-If you would like to know more about the toolkits or would like one made for you please get in touch.
+If you would like to create, alter or find out more information on the toolkit, please get in touch.

 Have trouble saying what you mean?
 Look for the Communication Toolkit Poster for support in local health and community services: